katjanewilson/Propensity-Score-Weighting/README.md

 summary(m_ps)
 ```

-Using a population of third grade classrooms in NYC, identifying the treatment effect of inclusion on total attendance, and identifying balance in propensity score with the `cobalt` package
+Using the population of third grade public school classrooms in New York City, I identify the treatment effect of inclusion on total attendance.
+Balance in the propensity score is diagnosed with the `cobalt` package

 ``` r
 #Checking balance before and after matching: